 Students aged 13 and over are offered, on agreement from their parents, limited and controlled free time for short periods during excursions and after afternoon activities.
 Students must be in a minimum of a group of three to ensure that students are not (and not seen to be) vulnerable.
-All students should wear their wristband which has the emergency contact details of their Centre Manager.
+All students should wear their wristband and lanyard which has the emergency contact details of their Centre Manager.
 Members of staff patrol the designated area during free time to create a staff presence.
-If after their free time a student is not at the meeting point on time, the Centre Manager will consider taking away a proportion of a student's free time at the next opportunity to encourage good discipline and time-keeping.
+If after their free time a student is not at the meeting point on time, the Centre Manager will consider taking away a proportion of a student's free time at the next opportunity to encourage good discipline and timekeeping.

 Supervision is primarily provided by adults who are paid by St Giles Juniors and occasionally and secondarily by adult supervisors (Group Leaders) who may come from the student's country of origin and who help in the supervision of their own group of students.
 The ratio of adults to under 18s may vary depending on the nature of the activity and whether the activity is on-site or off-site, and in relation to the risk assessment relating to each activity.
 For example, a trip on public transport will have higher levels of staff than a film night at the residence.
-At all times, the ratio will be consistent with the British Council's minimum guidelines:
+At all times, the ratio will be consistent with English UK welfare manual:

-Ages 4- 8 years
+Ages 5 to 7 years

-Ages 9 to 12 years
+Ages 8 to 10 years

-Ages 13 to 17 years
+Ages 11 to 17 years

 1 adult to 6 children

 1 adult to 10 children

 1 adult to 15 children